FrostyX/infra-docs/new-hosts.rst

 don't: the index and serial files just wouldn't match up with the certificate, and you would revoke the wrong certificate upon revocation).

-WARNING: Do NOT use the version in ansible-private at this point, it's entirely out of sync with the puppet-private repo, and needs to be resynced to get serials etc to match up.

 When doing 2 factor auth for sudo, the hosts that we connect from need